Capillary Filtration

 • Capillary beds connect arteries to veins and create an exchange network with arterial and venous ends.

-• Higher pressure at the arterial side pushes oxygen and nutrients into surrounding tissue.
+• Hydrostatic pressure is higher at the arterial side and pushes fluid and solutes into surrounding tissue.

 Pathophysiology

 Capillaries are the smallest blood vessels and form dense capillary beds that support tissue-level exchange.
-The source describes exchange as pressure-dependent across the arterial-to-venous span of the capillary bed.
+Exchange is pressure-dependent across the arterial-to-venous span of the capillary bed and depends on intact vascular lining plus sufficient plasma protein content.

-At the arterial end, greater pressure favors movement of oxygen and nutrients from capillary blood into tissue spaces.
-At the venous end, lower pressure favors reabsorption of waste products into capillary blood for return toward cardiopulmonary circulation.
-Balanced capillary filtration is therefore central to tissue perfusion and metabolic clearance.
+At the arterial end, higher hydrostatic pressure favors movement of oxygen, nutrients, fluid, and solutes from capillary blood into tissue spaces.
+At the venous end, hydrostatic pressure is lower and oncotic pressure becomes relatively stronger, supporting reabsorption into capillary blood for return toward cardiopulmonary circulation.

 Classification